GSA-TTS/FAC-transition-site/src/resources/instructions/index.md

 ---

-# The new FAC
+# Using the new FAC

-The new [fac.gov]({{terms.gfac_url}})&mdash;the GSA FAC&mdash;is designed to be accessible and consistent.
-It is similar to the Census FAC but follows human-centered design principles, which let your feedback guide our decisions.
-This will allow for continued improvements over time.
+The new fac.gov—the GSA FAC—is designed to be similar to the Census FAC the make the transition as easy as possible for our users.
+Entities will complete a series of simple webforms and downloadable workbooks to submit their single audit package.

+Everyone involved in the single audit process must have an account with [login.gov](https://login.gov/).
+This includes auditees and auditors.
+[Creating a login.gov account](https://login.gov/create-an-account/) is fully online and secure.

-This overview goes through the submission process step-by-step.
+This how-to guide goes through the submission process step-by-step.

 ## The {{terms.gfac}} in brief